Halalmohareb/2023-GP2-16/README.md

 1. Open 2022-GP1-3 repository on GitHub
 2. Click on the code button
 3. Download .zip file
-4. Unzip the file
+4. Unzip the downloaded file
 5. Open Android Studio or Visual Studio Code
+6. Click on File
+7. Click Open
-6. Click on File > Open > Location of the saved unzipped file then click on Ok
+8. Click Location of the saved unzipped file
+9.  click on Ok
-7. Turn on an Android Emulator or connect an android mobile to the system
+10. Turn on an Android Emulator or connect an android mobile to the system
-8. Run the Elfaa application
+11. Run the app

 -----------------------------------------------------------------------------------------------------------------------------------------------------